SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The one I've found that seems to be the best is SFO Car Seat Taxi Cab.
 They will have the right car seat available for you upon your arrival with a reservation.

-The downside to use them is that they do cost more, plus you will have an additional fee for the car seat.
+The downside to using them is that they do cost more, plus you will have an additional fee for the car seat.
+However, it's a safer way to travel than risking driving with kids without proper car seats.

 BART runs between SF and SFO several times a day.
 You will also find great public transit in and around San Francisco.
 Some bus routes run 24 hours a day.